Vae Local Development Environment

 Prerequisites: The Vae Local Development Environment for Windows is supported on Windows 2000, XP, Vista, and Windows 7.

-You first need a working copy of Ruby installed.
-The easiest way to do that on Windows is to install the » RubyInstaller.
-Once that's installed, you're ready to install Vae Local.
+You first need a working copy of Ruby with the Development Kit installed.
+The easiest way to do that on Windows is to install the RubyInstaller.
+Make sure to also download the Development Kit.
+Once that’s installed, you’re ready to install Vae Local.